FreakWolf/AI-Story_Generator/README.md

 # Getting Started with Create React App

-Before getting started please keep in mind few things,\
+Before getting started please keep in mind few things.
-1. Run the command `npm install` in the root directory as well as in backend folder.\
+1. Run the command `npm install` in the root directory as well as in backend folder.
-2. Install [MongoDB](https://www.mongodb.com/try/download/community) and create a database to save the stories.\
+2. Install [MongoDB](https://www.mongodb.com/try/download/community) and create a database to save the stories.
-3. In backend folder inside `index.js` replace `mongodb://localhost:27017/storyDB` with your database.\
+3. In backend folder inside `index.js` replace `mongodb://localhost:27017/storyDB` with your database.
 4. Finally replace `YOUR_API_KEY` with your `API_KEY`.

 ## Available Scripts